Gabi Hernandez: Casting

 Explaining her being hired by Days of our Lives, Banus said that two months after her initial audition she was again offered the role of Gabi by its casting director due to the character being aged, but rejected them because of other career projects.
 She recalled thinking "Days is over" again and "they were never going to call me again".
 Two months after this, Banus received a second call asking her to reconsider; she said "At that point I felt there was something there and that I HAD to do this, like it was something that was calling me and I said, ‘Yes.’"
 At the 2013 Emmy ceremony, Banus revealed that she would be departing from the series when her current contract expired.
 Her announcement followed the news that her costars Casey Deidrick and Chandler Massey were also leaving.
 Banus last aired on June 12, 2014, and briefly appeared from December 22 to 29, 2014.
 On April 24, 2015, it was confirmed that Banus would be reprising the role of Gabi to take part in the soap's fiftieth anniversary celebrations; Banus returned on September 17, 2015.
 In April 2018, Banus announced she had extended her deal with the soap for an additional year.
-In July 2020, it was announced she would once again exit the role.
-The following month, Corday Productions announced that Banus' exit would be short-lived, and that she was scheduled to return to filming in September.
+In July 2020, it was announced she would once again exit the role; Banus last aired on August 28, 2020.
+The following month, Corday Productions announced Banus' exit would be short-lived, and that she was scheduled to return to filming in September; Banus’ return aired on November 27, 2020.

+In May 2023, TheWrap announced Banus' exit from the soap; she last taped on April 28, and exited during the November 9 episode.
+In April 2024, Cherie Jimenez was cast in a then-undisclosed role, leading to speculation the character of Gabi had been recast.
+Two months later, Jimenez's casting as Gabi was announced; she debuted during the June 27 episode.